CARV-ICS-FORTH/XHC-OpenMPI/README.md

 ### OpenMPI+XHC/XB

-The XHC & XB components require OpenMPI version 5.
-The experiments in the paper are performed using `v5.0.0rc10`.
-Both are drop-in component for the `coll` framework of OpenMPI; one needs only place the components in the appropriate directory (`ompi/mca/coll/`), re-run the autogen script, and build OpenMPI.
+The XHC & XB components require OpenMPI version 5; the experiments in the paper are performed using `v5.0.0rc10`.
+Both are drop-in components for the `coll` framework of OpenMPI; one needs only place the components in the appropriate directory (`ompi/mca/coll/`), re-run the autogen script, and build OpenMPI.